 There's a saying, if you go looking for evidence -- not for the truth but mere ammunition to support a philosophical position -- you will surely find it.

 We build a case for or against a certain proposition by choosing examples which seem to support our contention, as we conveniently brush under the rug those which would defeat us.

 But let's speak in plain language about the "use of dishonest claim."
-It's so bad today that people will say anything, even when there's evidence on video tape.
+It's so bad today that people will say anything, even when there's damning contrary evidence on video tape.
 But this doesn't matter.
 Today, more and more, the tactic is to make a big false claim, grab the headlines, throw your opponent off-guard, wear him down by having to defend a truckload of lies.
-We've never seen it as bad as it is right now in the US - makes the days of the Soviet Pravda ("Truth") look good.
+We've never seen it as bad as it is right now in the US - which makes the days of the Soviet Pravda ("Truth") look good.